efahale/ibanApi/README.md

 ## Improvements
 - Add digit check described on [Wikipedia](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Algorithms)
 - Add checks for BBAN format specified for the country code
-- Move info on Iban Countries to a config file and read it at startup